rclone/rclone/docs/content/rc.md

     rclone backend noop . -o echo=yes -o blue path1 path2

-Note that arguments must be preceeded by the "-a" flag
+Note that arguments must be preceded by the "-a" flag

 See the [backend](/commands/rclone_backend/) command for more information.